Monarchism in Mexico

+Mexican monarchism was discredited following the First Mexican Empire's fall, and some scholars have written that "there was no effective monarchist support in Mexico between the Empire of Iturbide and the Empire of Maximilian."
+Nonetheless monarchists such as Lucas Alaman continued to hope that monarchy was a viable solution to Mexico's political turmoil by inviting a European prince to assume the Mexican throne, following the precedent set by nations such as the United Kingdom, Greece, and Belgium, who elected their monarchs from different countries.
+Many in the Conservative Party continued to voice monarchical aspirations as early as 1832, with many believing that “only a monarchy could save Mexico from anarchy and the United States”.
+Regardless, "many times, the monarchist proposals were little more than private intrigues, lacking any real support".

-These ideas attracted interest in European courts, culminating in a French intervention in Mexico in 1861, with the aim of helping the Mexican Conservative party establish a Mexican monarchy, this time with Archduke Maximilian of Austria as emperor.
+These ideas attracted interest in European courts, culminating in a French intervention in Mexico in 1861, with the aim of helping the Conservative party establish a Mexican monarchy, this time with Archduke Maximilian of Austria as emperor.
 The idea of monarchy gained increasing Mexican support following the military defeat of conservatives in the War of the Reform, sparked by the promulgation of the liberal Constitution of 1857.
 The victorious liberal government of Benito Juárez suspended payment to bond holders, which gave European powers the pretext to intervene militarily for debt collection.
 In these circumstances, Mexican conservatives invited Archduke Maximilian to become emperor as French forces of Napoleon III invaded central Mexico.
 The establishment of the Empire by French troops, with support of Mexican Imperial forces, tainted the imperial regime's legitimacy from the start.
 This was further compounded by the fact that Juárez never left the national territory and was considered the legitimate head of state by the United States.
 Mexican conservatives expected the monarch to adhere to conservative principles, but Emperor Maximilian was politically a liberal and ratified many of the reforms of the liberal republican government that his regime displaced.
-The Second Mexican Empire was established when the U.S. was engaged in its civil war (1861-65), and with its end could give material support to Juárez's republican forces.
+The Second Mexican Empire was established when the U.S. was engaged in its civil war (1861–65), and with its end could give material support to Juárez's republican forces.
 With Napoleon III's withdrawal of French forces in 1866-67, the Empire collapsed in 1867.
 Emperor Maximilian was captured, tried, and executed.
-His execution by firing squad of the Restored Republic marked the end of monarchism in Mexico.
+His execution by firing squad at the hands of the Restored Republic marked the end of monarchy in Mexico.